Reconstructing the unitary part of a noisy quantum channel: Constructing Unitary Approximations for General Dynamical Maps

-the Choi matrix $\chi_\mathcal{D}$ for the dynamical map $\mathcal{D}$ is given by,
+the Choi matrix $\chi_\mathcal{D}$ for the dynamical map $\mathcal{D}$ is given by

 where $\ket{i}$ are the canonical basis states.
-It can be shown that the Kraus operators can be obtained from diagonalisation of the Choi matrix \cite{zyczkowski2004OSID}.
-For a unitary dynamical map there only exists one Kraus operator, i.e., there is only one nonzero eigenvalue of the Choi matrix with the corresponding eigenvector allowing to reconstruct the unitary.
-Thus an approach to obtain a unitary approximation to a general dynamical map via the Choi matrix is to diagonalise the Choi matrix, select the eigenvector with largest modulus and construct the corresponding Kraus operator $K_\text{max}$.
+Then the Kraus operators can be obtained from diagonalizing $\chi_\mathcal{D}$~\cite{zyczkowski2004OSID}.
+For a unitary dynamical map, there only exists one Kraus operator, i.e., there is only one nonzero eigenvalue of the Choi matrix, and the corresponding eigenvector allows for reconstructing the unitary.
+An approach to obtain a unitary approximation to a general dynamical map via the Choi matrix is then to diagonalize the Choi matrix, select the eigenvector with largest modulus, and construct the corresponding Kraus operator $K_\text{max}$.
 This yields the closest unit-rank approximation to the Choi matrix.
 The resulting Kraus operator is, however, not necessarily unitary.
-Thus, we perform a singular value decomposition of $K_\text{max}$ to obtain $K_\text{max}=VDW^\dagger$ and via $U=VW^\dagger$ we obtain the closest unitary in the operator norm to $K_\text{max}$.
+This can be amended by a singular value decomposition of $K_\text{max}$ to obtain $K_\text{max}=VDW^\dagger$, and $U=VW^\dagger$ is the closest unitary in the operator norm to $K_\text{max}$.
 This provides a unitary approximation for the dynamical map via the Choi matrix.